Travel Vaccines and Advice for Bolivia

 - Yungus valley (Amazonian lowlands) – These areas include Chulumani, Sorata, and Coroico.
 The weather is warm and humid, but cool, refreshing breezes keep temperatures tolerable.

-How Safe is Bolivia?
+How Safe Is Bolivia?

 Travelers visiting Bolivia should take precautions to ensure their safety.